Data API client upgrade guide

 Replacement of client timeout settings

-, in favor of new timeout options that you can use to set global timeouts and timeouts for individual operation.
+Previously supported timeout parameters have been removed.
+New timeout options let you set global timeouts and timeouts for individual operation.

 -